 4. Consume a Carb/Protein Drink Before and After Training

 You could fill a hefty tome with the research that demonstrates the benefits of a carb/protein drink taken post-workout.
 One of the biggest benefits is that it reduces catabolic hormones and boosts anabolic hormones.
 My clients never skimp out on post-workout nutrition, and they also consume one before each workout if their T levels need an even bigger boost.
-The simplest recommendation is to consume a half serving of Surge before and after each training session.
+The simplest recommendation is to consume a serving of Plazma™ before and a service of Mag-10® after each training session.

-If you don't have access to Surge go for a combination of whey protein and organic raisins.
-Regardless, consume a drink thatÕs easily assimilated and has a 2:1 ratio of simple carbs to complete protein.
+If you don't have access to Plazma™ go for a combination of whey protein and organic raisins.
+Regardless, consume a drink that's easily assimilated and has a 2:1 ratio of simple carbs to complete protein.

 5. Eat Enough Cholesterol